 Charcoal grills are by far the most popular type of grill you'll find around, especially in old-fashioned gatherings.
 They are so named because their fuel source is charcoal.

-The charcoal they use can range from uneven natural charcoal to hardwood lump charcoal and manufactured charcoal briquettes.
-Preference among these charcoals depends on if you want the natural, faster-burning charcoal, to give your meat the smokey taste that many associate with it, or the less smokey taste from the briquettes.
+They use charcoal from uneven natural charcoal to hardwood lump charcoal and manufactured charcoal briquettes.
+Preference among these charcoals depends on if you want the natural, faster-burning charcoal, to give your meat the smokey taste that many associates with it, or the less smokey taste from the briquettes.

 They are usually started in an accessory - a charcoal chimney - before they are transferred into the heating chamber of the grill, the grill grate.